Units of study

 This unit of study focuses on the advanced clinical abilities required for nursing assessment of patients, families and communities in the 21st century.
 Students will learn how to undertake advanced assessment of a patient's condition based on physical and psycho-social determinants of health and wellbeing.
 Students will be instructed in processes for analysis of this data to facilitate insightful informed nursing practice decisions.
 From the individual to community levels of the wider socio-economic context students will study emerging patterns of disease and how this impacts on their role as nurses.

 SNGP3003 Clinical and Patient Education

-Credit points: 6 Session: Semester 1 Classes: lectures/tutorials and independent learning/online Assessment: reflective journal (10%), major assignment (50%) and written examination (40%) Campus: Singapore Mode of delivery: Block Mode
+Credit points: 6 Session: Semester 1 Classes: lectures/tutorials and independent learning/online Assessment: reflective journal (10%) and major assignment (50%) and written examination (40%) Mode of delivery: Block mode